nbusseneau/hephaistos/README.md

 INFO:hephaistos:Uninstalled Lua mod from 'Content\Mods\Hephaistos'
 ```

-Hades binaries are now restored to their original state.
+Hades binaries are now restored to their pre-Hephaistos state.

 Do note that every time it receives an update, Hades will automatically revert to its default resolution, and Hephaistos must be reapplied.
 If in doubt, type `3` to pick the status option and check the current Hades / Hephaistos status.